rfrancois92/OpenMM-Python-Translation-Project/README.md

-The plugin interface is based on the [openmmexampleplugin](https://github.com/peastman/openmmexampleplugin) by Peter Eastman.
+The plugin interface is based on the [openmmexampleplugin]( by Reginald Francois.

 ## Installation